DavidCks/r3f-vrm/README.md

 npm install @DavidCks/r3f-vrm
 ```

+## Animations

+You can use FBX, BVH, and VRMA files for animations.
+The `MotionExpressionManager` will convert these files to expressions that can be applied to the VRM model.

+### Supported Animation Formats

+- FBX:
+  - mixamo
+  - mootion
+- BVH:
+  - MoMask
+- VRMA:
+  - all

 ## Usage

 ### VRMAvatar

-`VRMAvatar` is a r3f component that loads a VRM model and triggers callbacks when the model is loaded or during the loading process.
+`VRMAvatar` is a r3f component that loads a VRM model and triggers callbacks when the model is loaded and during the loading process.
 It integrates with the `VRMManager` to allow for controlling expressions and other interactions.

 #### Example